IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

 Lab Checkoff
 ============
-Submit a lab checkoff `here <https://ieee.berkeley.edu/cgi-bin/hope/submit>`_
+Submit a lab checkoff `here <https://ieee.berkeley.edu/cgi-bin/hope/submit>`_ Zip up your project files and fab outputs and add that to the checkoff submission.

 Show your DRC report, layout, schematic, and output files to an instructor for check-off.